wfchiang/energy-measurement-benchmarks/README.md

 ## balanced-reduction

-There are totally three versions of this benchmarks and they are located at **./balanced-reduction**.
+There are totally four versions of this benchmarks and they are located at **./balanced-reduction**.

 - **all-32** : file bal-reduction-all-32.cpp
 - **mixed** : file bal-reduction-mixed.cpp
+- **data-32** : file bal-reduction-data32.cpp
 - **all-64** : file bal-reduction-all-64.cpp